peterdemin/peterdemin.github.io/source/13_drafts/76-gcp-free-tier.md

 - Mailbox using `postfix`.
 - RSS reader using `commafeed`.

-This setup provides me these enjoyable, free, and open-source things:

-1. Email and XMPP accounts: peter@demin.dev.
-2. Personal static website at peter.demin.dev.
-3. Personal RSS reader at feed.demin.dev.
-4. VPN exit node, that makes me look like a Google Cloud server 🤪
-5. Cloud backup server (the unreliable kind, because there's no redundancy).

 In the interest of efficiency, we won't be using containerization or nested virtualization (sorry, no [PaaS](/12_articles/51-self-hosted-paas.html) preaching here), which means extra fuss for installing each separate piece.
-But you'll see that the setup has the same steps for many parts, and it's a good opportunity to learn about the Linux fundamentals: managing packages, users, configuration files, and SystemD units.
+But you'll see that the setup follows the same steps across many parts, and it's a good opportunity to learn Linux fundamentals: managing packages, users, configuration files, and SystemD units.

 ## Install GCloud CLI